A Set of Tutorials for the LAMMPS Simulation Package: Author Contributions

 \section{Author Contributions}

 S.G. conceived and wrote the original online tutorials and underlying Sphinx documentation for \href{https://lammpstutorials.github.io}{lammpstutorials.github.io}.
+C.A. tested the tutorials extensively, providing feedback that improved their clarity, accuracy, and usability.
 J.G. is the principal author of \lmpcmd{fix bond/react} and \lmpcmd{type labels} support in LAMMPS.
 He revised the tutorials to incorporate type labels and wrote Tutorial 8.
 A.K. developed the \lammpsgui{} software and assisted in revising the tutorials for use with it.
 All authors participated in the revision and finalization of the manuscript.